The Horror from the Hills

 The Horror from the Hills is a horror novel by American writer Frank Belknap Long.
 It was published by Arkham House in 1963 in an edition of 1,997 copies.
 The novel is part of the Cthulhu Mythos.

-The novel was originally serialized in Weird Tales magazine.
-It appeared in the January and February–March, 1931 issues.
+The novel was originally serialized in Weird Tales magazine, appearing in the January and February–March, 1931 issues.
 Long also incorporated a dream of H. P. Lovecraft into the novel, using Lovecraft's description nearly verbatim and with his permission.